 2016 begins and ends with music deaths

-Pop superstar George Michael's death over the Christmas holidays caps one of the most tragic years in memory for the music world which mourned a steady stream of top names. -- DAVID BOWIE.
+Pop superstar George Michael's death over the Christmas holidays caps one of the most tragic years in memory for the music world which mourned a steady stream of top names.
+The rock icon's fans were stunned by his death on Jan 10, just two days after releasing an acclaimed album, "Blackstar," on his 69th birthday.

 Add your comments below